Get Involved

 History of the KCR Fund

-The genesis of this Fund is the work of the Philadelphia Resilience Project (PRP), launched in 2018 as a holistic, multi-faceted emergency response to the situation on the ground in Kensington.
-The PRP activated and engaged 35 City agencies, as well as a diverse range of community providers, civic organizations, and neighborhood groups, and continued the extensive resident engagement that began with the Gurney Street encampment resolution process in 2017.
-The PRP has since transitioned into the Opioid Response Unit (ORU), a permanent office charged with implementing a set of long-term strategies to address the opioid crisis in key hot spots, including Kensington.
-A key mission embodied by both the PRP and ORU has been to mobilize community response, both among residents and partners on the ground, but also among the funding community in order to target critically needed resources and investments into the Kensington community.
+The genesis of this Fund is the work of the Philadelphia Resilience Project (PRP), launched in 2018 by the Kenney administration as a holistic, multi-faceted emergency response to the situation on the ground in Kensington.
+The PRP transitioned into the Opioid Response Unit (ORU), a permanent office that is now charged with implementing a set of long-term strategies to address the opioid crisis in key hot spots, including Kensington.
+A key mission embodied by both the PRP and ORU has been mobilizing community response, both among residents and partners on the ground, as well as among local funding partners in order to target critically needed resources and investments into the Kensington Community.

 Press Coverage